davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 To start with, we have `Before` and `After` hooks that respectively set up and tear down puppeteer.
 If you need to add more hooks, do that here.

+## Formatters

+This starter uses two formatters:
+- The `progress-bar` formatter, piped to stdout
+- The `json` formatter, saved to `dist/cucumber.json`

 ## Why puppeteer?

 If you're not familiar, [puppeteer](https://pptr.dev/) is a tool for automating Chromium.
 It's [maintained](https://github.com/puppeteer/puppeteer) by the team at Google, and works by using the [DevTools protocol](https://chromedevtools.github.io/devtools-protocol/).
 A couple of things drew me to it, and keep me using it: